 Yes, Virginia, it is legal for nonprofits to lobby.

 If you are afraid to go it alone and are lucky to live in a place with a great Statewide Nonprofit Coalition, like the one that we have here in California – join that group and become ACTIVELY ENGAGED!

 Together, we CAN make a difference.

 Pass this blog along, as well as my blog on what a nonprofit can do during an election year.
 It will not only be good for my ego; it will be even better for the nonprofit community and the people we serve.

 Let’s start the discussion.

 Pat Libby is the author of The Lobbying Strategy Handbook – an easy-to-read how-to guide for nonprofit organizations staff and citizens who want to know how to pass laws.

 She is also management consultant to nonprofits and philanthropies.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.
 Get in touch with questions or to get more information!

 #NonprofitConsultantPatLibby #NonprofitConsultingPatLibby #PatLibby #PatLibbyNonprofitConsulting #PatLibbyNonprofitConsultant #PatLibbyConsulting #CaliforniaVotingLaws #Howtoregisterpeopletovote #NonprofitVoterRegistration #NovemberElections #RocktheVote #RegistrationdeadlineforCalifornia #BolderAdvocacy #AllianceforJusticeBolderAdvocacyinitiative #Nonprofitvotinglaws #Voterregistrationforms #Votingrestrictions #CaliforniaVotingRestrictions #nonprofitvoteorg